 ExRealis - A digitization framework

-In many sectors, including industry, one can notice an increasing demand of digital content, either for the enrichment of virtual worlds, or for simulations, or for prototyping before deployment, for instance.
-Nowadays, many off-the-shelf 3D scanners are available, whose metrological accuracy now makes it possible the reliable measurement of real objects and the capture of faithful digital imprints.
-This partially leads to turn the digital content production task, so far exclusively allotted to computer graphics artists, into a technical act of data gathering, often cheaper.
+In many industrial sectors, an increasing demand for tools intended to the production of digital content can be observed, either for video game or movie industry, simulation applications or rapid prototyping.
+Nowadays, many off-the-shelf 3D scanners are available, whose metrological accuracy guarantees reliable acquisitions of real objects and the creation of faithful digital surrogates.
+This partially leads to turn the digital content production task, so far exclusively granted to computer graphics artists, into a technical act of data gathering, often cheaper.

 The goal of ExRealis is to provide a unified framework that answers in an efficient manner to all of these needs.
-It offers several tools, devices and softwares that give the possibility to produce digital content of various nature from real data, with the purpose of supporting research works conducted by the IGG team around themes like realistic rendering, texture synthesis, virtual reality and 3D animation, as well as enabling service provisions in digitization with our partners.
+It offers several tools, devices and softwares that give the possibility to produce digital content of various nature from real data, with the purpose of supporting research works conducted by the IGG team around themes like realistic rendering and texture synthesis, as well as enabling service provisions in digitization with our partners.
 ExRealis proposes:

 - a range of devices and software tools covering the whole digitization processing pipeline, from data acquisition to the creation of textured 3D models;